A style guide is a handbook that gives details about how to punctuate, capitalize, cite references, and do other details of writing.

 A Level General Reference, PN147.G444 2008

-See Citing Sources for more on the big four style guides.
+See Citing Sources for more information about citing styles.

 In addition, see the Purdue OWL's site for tips on resources for subject specific writing.

 A usage guide or grammar guide is a book that illustrates how to use English correctly.